 Where can I find COVID-19 awareness posters for my clinic?

-There are a number of great resources on the Australian Government Department of Health website including posters.
+To download the 'Ensuring a Safe Environment' posters and Social Media Tiles click here (to access this page you must be logged into our website.)
+There are also a number of great resources on the Australian Government Department of Health website including posters.
 These posters can be found by clicking here.